cuiwei0322/PredictingBostonHousePrice/report.md

 ## Look at the learning curves for the decision tree regressor with max depth 1 and 10 (first and last learning curve graphs).
 When the model is fully trained does it suffer from either high bias/under-fitting or high variance/over-fitting?

 ![Alt text](Depth1.png "Learning curve of the model with max_depth=1") For the model with 1 max depth (the figure above), there must be some high bias, since the under-fitting problem, since even with a lot of training size, the error of testing data is still very high.

-The model with 10 max depth (the figure below) is a overfitted model, since the error of training dataset is almost zero.
+The model with 10 max depth (the figure below) is a over-fitted model, since the error of training dataset is almost zero.
+However, the testing error fluctuate and cannot reach a stable state.
 ![Alt text](Depth10.png "Learning curve of the model with max_depth=10")

 ## Look at the model complexity graph.
 How do the training and test error relate to increasing model complexity?
 Based on this relationship, which model (max depth) best generalizes the dataset and why?